 There are several reasons why sleep apnea can impact mental health.
 One of the main reasons is the disruption of sleep.
 People with sleep apnea often experience fragmented sleep, which can lead to daytime sleepiness, irritability, and difficulty concentrating.

 Another reason why sleep apnea can impact mental health is due to the effect it has on the brain.
 When you experience interruptions in breathing during sleep, your brain receives less oxygen.
-This can lead to changes in brain function that can contribute to mood disorders and other mental health conditions.
+Additionally during sleep there is an increase in cerebrospinal fluid to the brain that helps flush the brain of beta amyloid plaque deposits sleep apnea does not allow this to happen effectively.
+Over time this can lead to changes in brain function that can contribute to mood disorders and other mental health conditions and cognitive decline.

 Managing Mental Health Symptoms in Sleep Apnea

-In addition to CPAP machines, CPAP alternative, or oral appliance therapy, there are several lifestyle changes you can make to manage your mental health symptoms.
+In addition to CPAP machines, oral appliance therapy, or surgical management there are several lifestyle changes you can make to manage your mental health symptoms.
 Regular exercise, a healthy diet, and stress reduction techniques such as yoga or meditation can all be beneficial.
 It’s also important to establish a regular sleep schedule and create a sleep-conducive environment that promotes restful sleep.